department-of-veterans-affairs/vets-website/_education/4-gi-bill-foreign.md

 Yes, if:

-- You are eligible for or are already receiving VA educational assistance
+- You are eligible for or are already receiving VA educational assistance.
-- Your program is approved by VA
+- Your program is approved by VA.
-- Your program at the foreign school is at an institution of higher learning and will earn you a standard college degree or the equivalent.
-Exception: Those eligible for Survivors’ and Dependents’ Educational Assistance may receive VA benefits while pursuing approved postsecondary non-college degree programs at training establishments in the Philippines.
+- Your program at the foreign school is at an institution of higher learning and will earn you a standard college degree or the equivalent. **Exception:** Those eligible for Survivors’ and Dependents’ Educational Assistance may receive VA benefits while pursuing approved postsecondary non-college degree programs at training establishments in the Philippines.

-#### Who is eligible
+#### Who is covered

-- You and/or your dependents
+You and your dependents
 </div>
 <div markdown="">
 #### Available benefits

-- Significant tuition-funding assistance
+- Significant tuition assistance
 - A location-adjusted housing allowance for paying your living expenses during enrollment

 #### How it works

 VA will accept degrees from schools or establishments in foreign countries that are similar to degrees granted by accredited U.S. colleges and universities.
 If you are considering getting a degree or its equivalent from a private institution overseas, the degree must be comparable to those granted by public colleges and universities in the same country.
 In addition, programs at private institutions must have the same entrance requirements as programs offered by public colleges and universities in the same country.
 Independent study (distance learning) courses must be accredited by a nationally recognized accrediting association.

-**Exception:** Schools located in the United States offering courses in a foreign country under contract with the Department of Defense are not considered foreign training.
+**Exception:** Programs at schools located in the United States offering courses in a foreign country under contract with the Department of Defense are not considered foreign training.
 Likewise, “Year Abroad” and similar programs offered by schools in the United States are not considered foreign training.

 For applications and further information, the following offices or representatives will be glad to assist you:

 - Any [VA regional office](http://www.benefits.va.gov/benefits/offices.asp) (from outside the United States, call 716-857-3196/7)
-- Local representatives of veterans organizations and the American Red Cross
+- Local representatives of Veterans organizations and the American Red Cross
 - Foreign service posts
 - Canadian Department of Veterans Affairs (Canadian schools only)

-You can also check your approval status or send us questions by e-mail 24 hours a day, 7 days a week, by using the [Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/) section of our website.
+You can also check your approval status or send us questions by email 24 hours a day, 7 days a week, by using the [Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/) section of our website.

 ### How to apply: